Cuernavaca: Climate

-Cuernavaca has a tropical savanna climate (Köppen climate classification Aw) with temperatures that are moderated by its altitude.
+Cuernavaca has a tropical savanna climate (Köppen climate classification Aw) bordering on a humid subtropical climate (Köppen climate classification Cwa), with temperatures that are moderated by its altitude.
 The warmest month is May with an average temperature of 23.5 C and the coolest month is January with an average of 18.7 C. The municipality has two distinct climates.
 In the north, is a temperate climate that is somewhat moist with rain predominantly in the summer.
-That area is covered in forests of pine and holm oak.
-In the south, the climate is warmer with the same moisture pattern.
+That area is covered in forests of pine and oak.
+In the south, is a tropical climate that is warmer with the same moisture pattern.
 The southern area is primarily grassland with some rainforest.
-Average annual temperature is 20.9 °C with the warmest months being April and May and the coldest December.
+Average annual temperature is 20.9 °C with the warmest months being April and May and the coolest being January and December.
 Temperatures only occasionally exceed 34 °C or fall below 10 °C.

 Economy

 Most of the economic activity in the municipality is retail trade, concentrated in and around the city of Cuernavaca.
 Agriculture and fish farming employ the fewest people, although the municipality contains a good quantity of resources for these enterprises.
 The far north of the municipality generally is not suited to agriculture, due to the terrain and types of volcanic soil found there.
 Most agriculture is concentrated in the southeast.
 The lower elevations, at around 1,800 m, is best-suited for fishing and fish-farming.
 The middle range, between 1,800 and 2,100 m, has uses mixed between agriculture and forest products, and the elevations higher than 2,100 m are primarily forest.
 Fish farming areas are under pressure from urban development, especially in the Ahuatepec region east of the city, where irregular and sometimes illegal, housing developments are appearing among the farms.

 On the outskirts of Cuernavaca, there are a handful of plant nurseries, specializing in the planting, growing and distribution, including international shipments, of plants, flowers and seeds.
 Many famous gardens around the world are supplied with flowers from the Cuernavaca region.

 Industry is minimal and mostly limited to micro-industries such as printing, framing, ceramics, garment-making, and the production of cleaning supplies.
 This employs about 28% of the population.
 Most of the population (67%) is employed in the retail and service industries, both dependent on tourism.

 Crafts from this area primarily consist of ceramics and wax products.
 The wax used is from bees and generally it is shaped into capricious figures.
 Flowerpots and clay objects from San Antón, handcrafted paper from wood chips with multicolored paintings, and wood lacquered masks are other products of the municipality.